This post contains affiliate links

 A Smarter Way to Cook With Leftovers

-This Ham Fried Rice is proof that leftovers don’t have to be boring.
-With just a few simple pantry ingredients and the right technique, you can turn extra ham and rice into something that feels like your favourite takeout dish—fast, flavourful, and budget-friendly.
+This Fried Rice is proof that leftovers don’t have to be boring, or thermos lunches either!
+With just a few simple pantry ingredients and the right technique, you can turn leftovers into something that feels like your favourite takeout dish, fast, flavourful, and budget-friendly.

 Ready to become a fried rice pro?

 Try this recipe and tag us on Instagram with your creations!
-And if you want to build more confidence in the kitchen, join one of our live cooking classes—we’d love to cook with you.
+And if you want to build more confidence in the kitchen, join one of our Online Cooking Classes–we’d love to cook with you.